bra1nDump/macos-share-screenshot/readme.md

   - When running xcode in full screen mode
     - [With an additional monitor] The screenshot area (blue) appears on a different screen that Xcode is running on
     - [With a single screen] The fullscreen space gets switched from to a desktop space, and only then the blue area appears
+- Cleanup example code from the original capture project by apple
+- Menu bar with ...
+  - Icon - use a placeholder, [kirill] create a logo
+  - GitHub link
+  - Quit
+- Clean unused actions